SamarthP5/AstrocadeTakeHome/README.md

 ## How It Works

-1. You type a description in the chat (e.g., "add a red sphere that bounces")
+1. You type a description in the chat, either for a game or a moving object. (e.g., "add a red sphere that bounces")
 2. The message is sent to the Gemini API with a system prompt that instructs it to generate Three.js code
 3. The generated code is executed in the browser, modifying the live 3D scene
-4. Objects are tracked in a named registry so you can reference and modify them later
+4. Objects are tracked in a named heirarchy so you can reference and modify them later
+5. Click the square button at the stop to clear the scene and start over, and the Pause button to stop/resume play.
+Alternatively, the game can be paused by typing in the console to actively change the game.

 ### Architecture